EMC China Lab

 Compliance Requirements for Audio Equipment Exported to Mexico

-Market access for electronic products in Mexico is primarily regULated across three dimensions: safety, radio frequency, and commercial information disclosure.
+Market access for electronic products in Mexico is primarily regulated across three dimensions: safety, radio frequency, and commercial information disclosure.

 1. NOM-001-SCFI-2018 (Mandatory Safety Certification for Electronic Products)